 Office Location: Snow 512

 Donna started teaching at Middlesex Community College as an adjunct in 1997.
-Today she serves as professor and coordinator of the Information Systems and Management Information Systems Programs at the school.
+Today she serves as professor and coordinator of the Computer Information Technology and Management Information Systems Programs at the school.
 In 2009 she worked with students to launch the MxCC Computer Club, which offers free computer clinics, seminars and demonstrations for students, faculty, staff, and the community.
-Donna continues to serve as faculty advisor to the club, helping students organize events such as the computer and electronics recycling drive, and the hats, mittens, gloves, and scarves collection for the St. Vincent de Paul Soup Kitchen.
-Click here for information on the Computer Club.
+The Technology Center was established as an outgrowth of the Computer Club’s repair clinic.
+It is now the hub for hands-on exploration, information sharing, and service learning.
+Donna continues to serve as faculty advisor to the club.

 Donna began her technology career in college while working as a data center coordinator in New York City.
-She has worked as an end-user database specialist, programmer, systems team leader, and information systems manager.
-She earned her undergraduate degree in administrative computer systems from Hofstra University, and her master’s degree in management information systems from Central Connecticut State University.
-She is completing her second master’s degree in professional counseling.
+Over her career, she has worked as an end-user database specialist, programmer, systems team leader, and information systems manager.
+She earned her undergraduate degree in Administrative Computer Systems from Hofstra University, and her master’s degree in Management Information Systems from Central Connecticut State University.
+She has also earned a second master’s degree in Professional Counseling.

 As a faculty member at MxCC, Donna knows she has the awesome privilege of making a difference, one student at a time.
-Whether it is teaching students how to hone their skills, leading the Computer Club, helping senior citizens to grasp the benefits of the computer, or enlightening children to the wonders of technology, the joy is the same – the tilling of a fertile mind.
+Whether it is teaching students how to hone their skills, leading the Computer Club, enlightening children to the wonders of technology, the joy is the same – the tilling of a fertile mind.
 Donna believes the wonderful, nurturing environment at Middlesex Community College makes it possible to inspire people from all strata of life to be the best they can be.